 Analysis of 100 larvae from pooled fecal samples revealed that ivermectin treatment produced differential effects on nematode populations.
-Before treatment, Haemonchus dominated (55%), with Trichostrongylus (26%), Chabertia (13%), and others (6%).
-After treatment, Haemonchus increased to 78% (resistant, +23%), Trichostrongylus declined to 20% (moderately susceptible, -6%), Chabertia was completely eliminated (highly susceptible, 0%), and others dropped to 2% (mostly eliminated, -4%).
-This pattern demonstrates selective efficacy: the drug effectively kills susceptible genera while failing to eliminate resistant Haemonchus.
+Before treatment, Haemonchus spp. dominated (55%), with Trichostrongylus spp.
+(26%), Chabertia spp.
+(13%), and others (6%).
+After treatment, Haemonchus spp increased to 78% (resistant, +23%), Trichostrongylus spp declined to 20% (moderately susceptible, -6%), Chabertia spp was completely eliminated (highly susceptible, 0%), and others dropped to 2% (mostly eliminated, 4%).
+This pattern demonstrates selective efficacy: the drug effectively kills susceptible genera while failing to eliminate resistant Haemonchus spp.
 The resulting population shift toward resistant parasites, driven by selective pressure, explains the 74% FECR and indicates that continued ivermectin use will accelerate anthelmintic resistance development, necessitating alternative parasite management strategies.

 DISCUSSION

 This study presents the first comprehensive evaluation and published report of ivermectin injectable formulation efficacy against naturally occurring GINs in cross-bred Merino sheep from the unorganized smallholder farming sector of Srinagar district, central Kashmir.
-The findings of 74.33% individual FECR (95% CI: 70.55–78.11%) and 71.06% group-level FECR, with classification of moderate anthelmintic resistance, represent a significant epidemiological finding with important implications for parasite management in the region.
+The findings of 74.33% individual FECR (95% CI: 70.55–78.11%) and 71.06% group-level FECR, with classification of moderate anthelmintic resistance, represent a significant epidemiological finding with important implications for parasitic management in the region.

-Our results are consistent with and support the growing body of evidence documenting ivermectin resistance in small ruminants across India and globally.
+Our results are consistent and support the growing body of evidence documenting ivermectin resistance in small ruminants across India and globally.
 Priyanka et al. (2020), reported similar FECR of 87.85% in sheep of Haryana, also indicating moderate resistance.
-McArthur et al. (2011 a) in the United Kingdom observed that Cooperia species (particularly resistant to ivermectin) comprised 65% of L3 isolated one-month post-treatment, demonstrating selective resistance similar to our findings with Haemonchus.
-Adediran & Uwalaka (2015) also demonstrated low ivermectin efficacy with Haemonchus as the primary resistant species, in naturally infected West African Dwarf (WAD) goats.
+McArthur et al. (2011 a) in the United Kingdom observed that Cooperia species (particularly resistant to ivermectin) comprised 65% of L3 isolated one-month post-treatment, demonstrating selective resistance similar to our findings with Haemonchus spp.
+Adediran & Uwalaka (2015) also demonstrated low ivermectin efficacy with Haemonchus spp as the primary resistant species, in naturally infected West African Dwarf (WAD) goats.

 The present study, together with previous work from the Kashmir region, demonstrates a clear and progressive decline in ivermectin efficacy against gastrointestinal nematodes.
 Ivermectin efficacy decreased from approximately 100% reported by Tramboo et al. (2017) and 94.28% reported by Nasreen et al. (2007), to 83.54% on Day 8 and 90% on Day 14 post-treatment in caprines reported by Bihaqi et al. (2013), and further down to 74.33% FECR in the present study, indicating moderate resistance to ivermectin.
-These findings are consistent with Bihaqi et al. (2020) b, who classified ivermectin resistance as moderate on Day 7 and slight on Day 14 post-treatment, as FECR values on Day 14 remained >90% but <95%.
+These findings are consistent with Bihaqi et al. (2020 b) , who classified ivermectin resistance as moderate on Day 7 and slight on Day 14 post-treatment, as FECR values on Day 14 remained >90% but <95%.
 They are also in agreement with Shahardar et al. (2014), who reported slight ivermectin resistance at the Government Sheep Breeding Farm, Poshnar (Handwara), and moderate resistance at the Government Sheep Breeding Farm, Zawoora (Shopian), in Kashmir.
 Collectively, these studies indicate a robust temporal trend of declining ivermectin efficacy in the Kashmir Valley, highlighting an increasing risk of further resistance development over a relatively short period if current treatment practices are not modified.

 Mechanisms and Genus Differential Resistance

 The post-treatment shift in nematode genus composition is a hallmark finding observed in ivermectin resistance globally and warrants detailed explanation.
-In our study, the larval culture analysis revealed critical patterns that directly explain the moderate FECR and demonstrate the selective nature of anthelmintic resistance (Priyanka et al. 2020; Geurden et al. 2014 (b); Sargison et al. 2010).
+In our study, the larval culture analysis revealed critical patterns that directly explained the moderate FECR and demonstrated the selective nature of anthelmintic resistance (Priyanka et al. 2020; Geurden et al. 2014 (b); Sargison et al. 2010).

 Pre-treatment Genus Distribution: